-Following the death of right-wing dictator, General Franco, back in 1975, King Juan Carlos I returned to the throne.
-Once one of Europe’s most beloved monarchs, Juan Carlos fell from grace following a string of scandals, which saw him abdicate in favor of his son, Felipe VI, in 2014.
+Following the death of the right-wing dictator, General Franco, back in 1975, King Juan Carlos I returned to the throne.
+Once one of Europe’s most popular monarchs, Juan Carlos fell from grace following a string of scandals.
+He abdicated in favor of his son, Felipe VI, in 2014.

 10. There aren’t many tax inspectors

 According to official figures, in Spain, there’s one tax inspector for every 1,928 taxpayers.
 For comparison, over the border in France, there’s one inspector for every 729 residents.
 This may explain why the Spanish tax authorities estimate a quarter of Spain’s GDP comes from the black market.

 Statistics from 2019 show that Spain had the second-highest unemployment rate in the EU, behind only Greece.
 However, the current rate of 13.8% is a significant improvement from the 24.2% unemployment rate Spain experienced back in 2015.

 12. It’s a good place for female entrepreneurs